-A couple of weeks ago, a collector (@TJisonline) shared an incredible hobby artifact with me: a letter from Sy Berger, the mastermind behind Topps Trading cards, to Fred Corcoran, the agent of baseball legend Ted Williams.
+In the middle of 2023, @TJisonline shared an incredible item with me: a letter from Sy Berger, the mastermind behind Topps Trading cards, to Fred Corcoran, the agent of baseball legend Ted Williams.
 It dates back to the intense bubble gum card war of the 1950s.
 I thought I would use it to explore the story of Ted Williams’ association with Topps, Bowman, and eventually, Fleer during this era, shedding light on the fierce completion that unfolded and the impact it had on a few of the most popular baseball card sets in the hobby.

-If you don’t know a lot about Ted Williams, his Wikipedia article is a good starting point, but he’s known as one of the greatest hitters in baseball history, finishing his career with a .344 batting average, 521 home runs, and 1839 RBIs.
+If you don’t know a lot about Ted Williams, his Wikipedia article is a good starting point.
+He’s known as one of the greatest hitters in baseball history, finishing his career with a .344 batting average, 521 home runs, and 1839 RBIs.
 He was a 19x All-Star, 2x AL MVP, 2x Triple Crown Winner, 6x AL batting champion, and the last player to hit over .400 in a season.
-His career was also peaking during the Topps/Bowman card wars.
+His career also peaked during the Topps/Bowman card wars.

 Topps wasn’t a real competitor to Bowman until 1952, but the Navy had called Williams back to serve on active duty for the Korean War on January 9, 1952 (he played just six games in the 1952 season before returning for refresher flight training).
 So, Williams wasn’t in either Bowman’s or Topps’ 1952 or 1953 sets because of his military service.
 Williams did have a few oddball cards those years, namely 1952 Berk Ross, 1952 Red Man, and 1952 Wheaties.